joannajjliu/fe-stock-keeper-ai/README.md

 ## Bundling files for production

-- Once satisified with development, run `yarn build` to bundle the files in `./src` folder into the `./build` folder
+- Once satisified with development, run `yarn build` to bundle the files from `./src` folder into the `./build` folder

 ## Process automation (in-progress)